Forerunners and Teachers; Two Different Types of Leaders

 Teachers aren’t better or more important than forerunners.
 The body of Christ needs both and occasionally a forerunner will be a gifted teacher.
 Realize that each type of leader serves a different purpose.
 If you need to be inspired, if you need to see what’s possible, read the testimonies of forerunners.
 When you need to know how a certain thing is done, sit under the instruction of a teacher.

 Teaching is my passion.
 If you’d like to hire me as your teacher, I’m available.
-To learn more about my Divine Healing Class, click on the link or on the image below.
+Click on the link or the image below to learn more about my Divine Healing Class,